Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_2.md

 2. Review the results of the jobs in files names **LAT.o??** and **BW.o??** at the root of the home directory

+> Note : At this point you can do Exercise 5 and/or 6 either in parallel or any of the two.
 ## Exercise 5: Build, run, and analyze reservoir simulation using OPM Flow

 In this exercise, you will build, run, and analyze reservoir simulation using OPM (Open Porous Media) Flow.